Garfunkiel/Manual-XenobladeChronicles3AG-Garfunkiel/README.md

   - The highest stage you plan to complete (minimum 30, maximum 140)
   - Whether recruiting every hero is required
 - Do not use Infinity Blade or Unlimited Sword until you receive/collect the Lucky Seven License.
+- One-star emblems are always considered in logic (if included in YAML).
+Two-star emblems are in logic about 1/3 of the way through your included stages.
+Three-star emblems are in logic about 2/3 through.
+Unlike stage unlock keys, you are allowed to go out of logic and purchase these early.
 - If you have Traps enabled, you may occasionally receive/collect a Skip Next Shop trap.
 When you do, buy nothing from the next shop you encounter at the end of a stage.

 ## YAML Options: